ut-issl/s2e-documents/.github/PULL_REQUEST_TEMPLATE.md

 ## Overview
-Write briefly
+Write briefly.

 ## Issue
 - Related issues

 ## Details
-Write in detail
+Write in detail.

 ##  Validation results
-Link to test or link to validation results
+Link to tests or validation results.

 ## Scope of influence
-eg. The behavior of XX will be change
+eg. The behavior of XX will be change.

 ## Supplement
-If there is anything additional that should be mentioned
+Write additional comments if you need.

 ## Note
-- If there are related Projects, tie them together
+- If there are related Projects, tie them together.
-- Assignees should be set if possible
+- Assignees should be set if possible.
-- Reviewers should be set if possible
+- Reviewers should be set if possible.
-- Set `priority` label if possible
+- Set `priority` label if possible.